LetsEatLabs/Thyme/README.md

 ### Interprocess

 The most common use cases for this application are likely to be quick answers to questions or the chat interface.
-But this was also designed to be used between processes, so you can use it as a "function call" from yosur other applications.
+But this was also designed to be used between processes, so you can use it as a "function call" from your other applications.
 By default the application has some animations and formatting, but if you pass the `-quiet` flag then this is omitted and you are simply returned the response.

 ### Built-in Prompts